Trainings, Events & Resources

 Location: San Francisco and internet simulcast

 Type of event: Training for landscape professionals

-Presented by StopWaste and PG&E. This full-day workshop takes an expansive look at the Water Efficient Landscape Ordinance and explores an array of design strategies that meet WELO requirements.
+Presented by StopWaste and PG&E. This workshop takes an expansive look at the Water Efficient Landscape Ordinance and explores an array of design strategies that meet WELO requirements.
 Presentation topics include water budget calculations, irrigation best practices, and optimal use of compost and low-water plant selection.